How to Enable or Disable Let Apps Take Screenshots and Record Screen in Windows 11

 What Happens When You Change These Settings?

-When you disable these permissions, apps will no longer be able to capture your screen content.
-This includes tools like the Snipping Tool or third-party recording software.
-You gain control over your privacy but may need to manually re-enable access for apps you trust.
+When you disable these permissions, apps won’t be able to capture your screen anymore.
+This means tools like the Snipping Tool or other recording software might be blocked.
+You’ll gain more privacy, but remember you might need to turn access back on for apps you trust.

 Comparison of Methods